 Islands fascinate me.
 Especially offshore islands that are a just a short ferry hop away from the mainland.
-The Frisian or Wadden Islands hover over the top of the Netherlands like a string of pearls just waiting to be explored.
+The Frisian or Wadden Islands or even West Frisian Islands hover over the top of the Netherlands like a string of pearls just waiting to be explored.
+Add in that they are a UNESCO listed heritage site.
 When we were planning our Dutch holiday, visiting the Frisian Islands was at the top of the list.

 WHICH FRISIAN ISLAND TO VISIT?

 First of all, let me make it clear that we are talking about the West Frisian Islands (but you knew that, as the East Frisian Islands are German), there are fourteen of them all together but only five are big enough to visit.

 Texel, pronounced Tessel, is the most westerly of the islands.
 Unlike the other four it can only be reached either from one of the other islands or from North Holland.
 You can catch car and passenger ferries from Den Helder, a few miles to the west of the Afsluitdijk, the ferries depart hourly on the half hour and the journey takes 20 minutes.
 Texel is 25 km long and 9 km wide, a perfect size for cycling round, bike hire is available as you step off the ferry.
 If you fancy a spot of island hopping then from May to September you can catch the ferry to Vlieland, the next island along, from the northern tip of Texel at De Cocksdorp.
 The ferries run twice a day and take about an hour.